 This way, you won’t have to worry about the horse bolting from under you with any sudden movement or noise that they hear, saving you a few injuries along the way.

-Asides from our dear American quarterback horses that we spoke about, the Norwegian Fjord breed is widely known to be kind and gentle and shows an eagerness to learn.
+Aside from the American quarterback horses we discussed, the Norwegian Fjord breed is widely known to be kind, gentle, and eager to learn.

 They are known as one of the most easygoing breeds, and they help aid in therapeutic sessions with children and